IMG_8211.jpg

 Welcome!

-My name is Nic Barilar, and I’m a theatre teacher, historian, and professional artist.
+My name is Nic Barilar, and I’m a theatre teacher, historian, and artist.
+My students call me “Dr. Nic.”

 I hold a PhD in theatre and performance studies from the University of Pittsburgh and an MA in English literature from the University of Alabama.